mutecipher/dotfiles/README.md

-##cjhutchi's dotfiles
+# cjhutchi -- dotfiles

-to-do:
+## A collection of my config files for nix based OSes.

+To-Do:
-* Add a makefile to automatically symlink files to ~
+* Write a makefile to automatically config a system once installed
+* Clean-up and new functions